EinsteinToolkit/et2022uidaho/_lectures/06-Tutorial1/index.md

 ---
 layout: default
 usemathjax: true
-title: "Tutorial: Introduction to the Einstein Toolkit"
+title: "Tutorial: An Introduction to the Einstein Toolkit"
-author: Steve Brandt
+author: Roland Haas
-institution: Louisiana State University
+institution: National Center for Supercomputing Applications
-shortinst: LSU
+shortinst: NCSA
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"